 - How to Get Rid of Squatters: Judicial eviction (in particular, a 3-Day Notice to Quit)

-- Required Time of Occupation: 20 years’ continuous possession, reduced to 10 if squatter has color of title and paid property taxes for entire time of occupation
+- Required Time of Occupation: 20 years’ continuous possession, reduced to 10 if a squatter has a color of title and paid property taxes for the entire time of occupation

 - Color of Title: Required (along with paying property taxes)

 - Property Taxes: Required for at least 10 years

 Who is Considered a Squatter in North Dakota?

 A squatter is someone who occupies a foreclosed, abandoned, or unoccupied building or area of land without lawful permission.
 This means that the person doesn’t rent or own the property.
 Even so, squatting is common in the United States.

 Squatting isn’t necessarily trespassing.
 While trespassing is a criminal offense, squatting is usually civil in nature.
 However, once the landlord or property owner has established that the squatter is unwelcome, it can be treated like a criminal offense.

 - North Dakota’s squatter’s rights (or adverse possession) laws are more complicated than most states.
 Make sure that you know how squatters operate and how they might be able to use North Dakota’s special laws in their favor – or how you might use them to prevent an adverse possession claim.

 - Squatters or trespassers might falsely claim a right to be on the property.
 They accomplish this by presenting false or fraudulent paperwork or other documents to the owner or to law enforcement.
 This is illegal.